-Our children are provided with a variety of opportunities to develop, extend and deepen their writing skills in and across each phase of education.
-In Reception, the learning of writing follows the Early Years Foundation Stages Framework.
+Our children are provided with a variety of opportunities to develop, extend, and deepen their writing skills in and across each phase of education.
+In Reception, the learning of writing follows the Early Years Foundation Stages statutory framework, alongside the Development Matters non-statutory guidance.
 Children are given opportunities to extend their understanding of language learning through play and investigation, developing their characteristics of learning.
-The National Curriculum describes what must be taught in key stages 1 and 2.
-The school has a set of key objectives in writing that provide detailed guidance for the implementation of the National Curriculum for writing.
+The EYFS Early Learning Goal for writing aims for children to: